OpenWebAdvocacy/website/src/pages/walled-gardens.md

 * Can completely remove features from Blink
 * Don’t have to use Blink at all

-On iOS, only Apple has final say on what the web can and can not do, Not users, third party browsers or developers.
+On iOS, only Apple has final say on what the web can and can not do, Not users, third-party browsers or developers.

 {% image
   "/images/walled-gardens/35_chrome-non-google-commit-chart.png",